OnPositive/aml/org.aml.swagger.io/README.md

 ###Major Limitations

- - Swagger can not represent union types so union types are converted to the types without restrictions at all.
+ - Swagger can not represent union types so union types are converted to the types without restrictions at all. (better mapping scheme may be implemented later)
  - Swagger does not support full json schema and xsd schemas so they are converted to the types without restrictions (this should be improved)
  - Swagger does not support OAuth 1.0 as well as does not support full capabilities of Path Through security schemes, so Oauth1.0 is not represented correctly, and Path Through security schemes are represented only if described by allows conversion of them to Swagger Apikey security scheme type.
  - Swagger does not supports  different bodies for different media types so in the cases when body payloads are different first one is used.